-These are the instructions to root Google Nexus 5X running on Android 7.0 Nougat using Chainfire-Auto-Root tool on Windows Computer.
+These are instructions on how to root Google Nexus 5X running on Android 7.0 Nougat using Chainfire-Auto-Root tool on Windows Computer.

-Step 2: Now, you have to Enable USB Debugging on Your Nexus 5X.
-To enable Developers Option: Open Settings > About Phone > Tap on the Built Number for 6-8 times until developers option is enabled.
+- Now, you have to Enable USB Debugging on Your Nexus 5X.
+To enable Developer Options: Open Settings > About Phone > Tap on the Built Number for 6-8 times until developers option is enabled.

-Step 3: Now, Again Go Back to the Settings > Developers Option > Enable OEM unlocking and USB Debugging.
+- Now, Again Go Back to the Settings > Developer Options > Enable OEM unlocking and USB Debugging.

-Optional: You can also verify the root status of your device by using the Root Checker Application.
+Optional: You can also verify the root status of your device by using the Root Checker App.

 [*] No data loss process: Your Data like contacts, pictures, videos, music and etc will be not affected with this tutorial.